Author's Avatar

 Getting a mortgage when self-employed

 In recent years, mortgage lenders have been obliged to apply stricter criteria to mortgage underwriting.
 Most take a more cautious and risk-averse approach when assessing affordability.
-This can lead to frustration, especially if you’re self-employed and applying for a mortgage.
+This can lead to frustration, especially if you’re self-employed with a complex income and applying for a mortgage.

 However, there are many specialist mortgage lenders willing to lend to self-employed people.
 These lenders have a deep understanding of the market.
 This enables them to offer mortgages to a wide range of people, even those with complex income structures.

-Below we have highlighted some tips that can help you prepare before applying for a mortgage.
+Below are some tips that can help you prepare before applying for a mortgage.

 Before applying for a self-employed mortgage, it can be essential to seek advice from an accountant.